learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 //=> "105"
 ```

 As long as we are only adding numbers to other numbers, JavaScript performs the expected addition.
 However, as soon as we throw a string in the mix, we stop adding and start concatenating everything together into a string.
-Let's take a look at the example below to see how this works:
+Let's take a look at an example to see how this works:

 ```js
 1 + 2 + 3 + '4' + 5;